altaigner/altaigner/README.md

 Hello!
 I'm Aigner.

 I'm a STEM professional pivoting into cybersecurity by leveraging my experience in systems thinking, validation, and root-cause analysis.
 I’m developing my skills to tackle complex technical problems and secure mission-critical operations.
-With hands-on experience in testing and troubleshooting, I’m focusing on threat detection, incident response, and using AI to strengthen security workflows.
+With hands-on experience in troubleshooting complex systems, I’m dedicated to advancing threat detection and incident response capabilities.

 What I'm working on:

-🪢 Combining my interests with practical operations
+🪢 Bridging my personal interests and practical skills

-📚 Studying network security, SIEM fundamentals, and incident response frameworks
+📚 Diving deep into SIEM tools, incident management, and threat frameworks

-🛠️ Building hands-on skills in log analysis, threat hunting, and behavioral analytics
+🛠️ Gaining applied experience in behavioral analytics and forensic investigations

-🤝 Contributing to meaningful projects and growing through collaboration
+🤝 Collaborating on scenario-based team projects and cyber defense labs

-🚀 Exploring how emerging technologies can strengthen threat monitoring and cyber defense
+🚀 Exploring how emerging technologies can strengthen cyber defense techniques